Cost Accounting Standards

 5. Awards not covered under CAS are still subject to the requirements listed in the award as well as University and State guidelines.

 Sponsor approval of a budget does not in and of itself constitute approval of specific proposed budget items.
-The sponsor assumes compliance with A-21, the University’s Disclosure Statement, the University’s F&A cost proposal, and any other regulations cited.
+The sponsor assumes compliance with federal regulations, the University’s Disclosure Statement, the University’s F&A cost proposal, and any other regulations cited.

 UW Costing Policy: